MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Mexico/packing-slips-transfer-orders.md

 ## Generate packing slips and transfer orders with Carta de Porte

-When you create a document such as a sales order, you must fill in the fields on the **Electronic Document** FastTab.
-For each line on the document, you must also specify the **Custom Transit Number** field.
+When you create a document such as a sales order, you must fill in the fields on the **Electronic Document** FastTab, including information about your insurance company. [!INCLUDE [tooltip-inline-tip_md](../../includes/tooltip-inline-tip_md.md)] For each line on the document, you must also specify the **Custom Transit Number** field.
 This field specifies the number of the petition that protects the importation of the goods in the following format:

 - The last two digits of the validation year followed by two spaces
 - Two digits of the customs office followed by two spaces